Clothing Manufacturing in Vietnam: 2026 Guide

 Choose a different base when you sell pure $4 cotton tees at scale (Bangladesh wins), need 4-week lead times for drops (Portugal or Turkey win), or need MOQs under 200 units per style (Portugal wins).

-Frequently Asked Questions
+Frequently Asked Questions About Clothing Manufacturing in Vietnam

 Is Vietnam cheaper than China for clothing manufacturing?